 - Sometimes communicating with a family member or friend can be one of the hardest things to do.
 This can be especially difficult when the issues, thoughts, feelings, needs and problems are sensitive. - You might not feel you are equipped to do this, especially when someone has engaged little in communication with you and you do not feel you are communicating as well as you like.
-Mental health conditions can create an additional communication challenge.
+Mental health can create an additional communication challenge.

 - Being able to interpret how someone else is feeling can be very difficult.
-It's important not to blame yourself if you are not able to spot the signs if someone is feeling suicidal. - Getting someone to open up can be really difficult.
-It may take time and several attempts before a person is ready to open up. - You can offer someone emotional support simply by listening, staying calm, and not making assumptions about why they feel the way they do or what can help. - The important thing is to let that person know you are there for them. - There are a lot of questions you can ask the individual to help them to open up.
+Its important not to blame yourself if you are not able to spot the signs if someone is feeling suicidal. - Getting someone to open up can be really difficult.
+It may take time and several attempts before a person is ready to open up. - You can offer someone emotional support simply by listening, staying calm, and not making assumptions about why they feel the way they do or what can help. - The important thing is to let that person know you are there for them. - There are lots of questions you can ask them to help and ways in which you can express it to do so.

+40

 Useful Resources

 The Samaritans SHUSH listening tips are a great method to follow:

-Mind suggest a colour-coded system that you could use.
+Mind suggest a colour code mood system that you could use.
 The colours best describe the mood someone is in.
 This can allow you to recognise what support they need.

 Blue-I love you but I need to be alone

-Amber-I can't talk, but I do need company
+Amber-I cant talk but I do need company

-Red- I'm feeling angry and irritable, but it's not because of you.
+Red-- I'm feeling angry and irritable but its not because of you.

 Black-I'm feeling vulnerable today.

+COMMUNICATION TIPS

 1.Acknowledge

 That the person is dealing with an overwhelming situation.
 Acknowledgement can affirm to people that they have a legitimate reason to feel that way, and might give them the encouragement to persevere.
-Don't dismiss or minimise their feelings: acknowledge them and try to understand, recognise them and avoid making assumptions.
-Let them know you are concerned and are there if they need you.
+Don't dismiss or minimise their feelings: acknowledge them and try to understand, recognise them and avoid making assumptions Let them know you are concerned and are there if they need you.

 2. Listen

-When listening to the other person, aim to focus on making eye contact, put away your phone.
+When listening to the other person aim to focus on making eye contact, put away your phone.
 When starting the conversation avoid talking about yourself.
-Listen and Talk openly, give them space to talk, listen to their feelings and beliefs without unnecessary questions and interruptions.
+Listen and Talk openly, Give them space to talk, listen to their feelings and beliefs without unnecessary questions and interruptions.
 If they are finding it difficult, let them know that you are there when they are ready.

 Time is key when listening to someone.
 The person sharing shouldn't feel rushed, or they won't feel it's a safe environment.
 If the other person has paused in their response, wait.
 They may not have finished speaking.
 Remember it might take them some time to formulate what they are saying, or they may find it difficult to articulate how they are feeling.
 Effective listening is about trusting the other person.
 Check you've understood, but don't interrupt or offer a solution.
-Say it back.
-Repeating something back to somebody is a really good way to reassure them that they have your undivided attention and you can check to see that you're hearing what they want you to hear, not putting your own interpretation on the conversation.
+Say it back repeating something back to somebody is a really good way to reassure them that they have your undivided attention and you can check to see that you're hearing what they want you to hear, not putting your own interpretation on the conversation.